diagrams/diagrams-doc/manual/diagrams-manual.rst

-(If we wanted to fill the starburst with yellow as before, we would have to separately draw another copy of the trail with a line width of zero before exploding it; this is left as an exercise for the reader.)
+(If we wanted to fill the starburst with yellow as before, we would have to separately draw another copy of the trail with a line width of zero and fill that; this is left as an exercise for the reader.)

 Paths
 ~~~~~